EdenWise/hjcrc/hjcrc.md

 • Angels in old times (today?!?) lost wives!?!
 (Ruth #:#)

-\+ "\[an angel\] must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever."
-(Gen 3:22)---paraphrase, "All who leave Eden fail to go back to it".
+\+ [A heavenly person] must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever."
+(Gen 3:22-24)---paraphrase, "We prevent gods from looking like mortals." or "All who leave Eden fail to go back to it".

 • It looks like during golden ages and their status quos that messiahs are used more intensely and kept more quiet.

-• Calling 3's angels: bad behavior---both right and left doing it.
+• Calling 3's angels: bad behavior---seen (part tense)both right and left doing it.

-\+ Bad behavior feeds them
+• *Bad behavior feeds them.*

-• ~~Misnomers/relabeling: errors by right---scared by the flood: flood, flood and Magi mean zip.~~ Reattributing heavens actions as Eden's: huge sin.

-• The secret of Heaven today is mostly emoted.

-• Later when heaven became satiated the desperate people became diviners.

-• Paradise Lost
+• Paradise Lost.

-• section: six misnomer myth

-• A Pavlovian system for the men-in-the-know, they are given to for supplication
+• Heaven is a Pavlovian system that is above nature.
+The rewards outweigh the known/felt consequences..

-• ~~"With such bad behavior, what am I to do with it" has always been policy to them.~~
+• ~~"With such bad behavior, what am I to do with it" they appear to say.~~

-• David began listening to Bathsheba more when she gave up Job?! ---as a rewardee it took more abnormal subjects to interest him
+• David began listening to Bathsheba more when she gave up Job?!---as a rewardee it took more abnormal subjects to interest him.

-• gods lack rules to bind them. gods make their own reality. • to us it feels like a war on the threes
+• gods lack natural reminders to make them behave

+• To Eden, to us, it feels like a war on the threes.

 Seeing fools, ignorant people gets the angels/Jews excited---a feeling of free.
 These are people that are still of nature, that lack knowing that others have chosen heaven on earth, to get themselves personally saved.
 The saved male leaders take the free, the saved females (the right) knows jack (sorry) get to lead a golden age and claims, "never again".
 They use sin to get control during the flood (and likely elsewhere) sacrifice people, and even blaspheme the Jews.
 The Jews have a philosophy, "With such bad behavior~~, what am I to do with it~~, I must reward it!"
 Such naivete of Eden gets the Jews excited in such a way that these bugs were built in 1968.
 The Jews hold the upmost confidence, investors in desperate males for fifty years and then in desperate females for fifty years. ~~The only answer though is to keep from feeding them, to only show the people that need it most support, because we do, we can help.~~